soumitradev/TermLayouts.jl/docs/src/index.md

 TermLayouts is limited to two panels as of now, due to limited types of panel implementations.

-!!! note "TermLayouts' scoped configuration"
-    If TermLayouts is the globally-installed TermLayouts, and not a version from your environment, then TermLayouts uses a global configuration for itself.

-    If installed in an environment, TermLayouts creates a config file for itself inside that environment.

 !!! warning "Width overflow"
     If your panel widths don't add up to 100 or less than 100, it will crop your gith panel by default